emaemaxd/HitmanGreen/README.md

 ### User Stories

-Implement at least three user stories
+Implement at least *three* user stories

-- For example such user stories could be: browse products, shopping cart, order list, multiple users, live ticker, comments, picture upload,. . .
+- For example such user stories could be: browse products, shopping cart, order list, multiple users, live ticker, comments, picture upload, ...
 - This depends highly on your topic, but think of it as ’one feature implemented from client through service till database’.

 ### Endpoints

 The endpoints (controllers) support the user stories

 - You’ll usually need at least one per distinct (collection) entity
 - Add methods as required
-- Do not use the repositories directly but utilize services!
+- Do *not* use the repositories directly but utilize *services*!

-    – At least one service method has to be non trivial (not just relaying to the repository)
+  - At least *one* service method has to be *non trivial* (not just relaying to the repository)

 ### Entities

 Use at least five different entities

 - You have to use at least once embedded documents, but at the same time have at least two distinct collections
 - You will need at least one ’pseudo foreign key’ relation
-- You have to create at least one index – this can be a unique index if used meaningful
+- You have to create at least *one* index – this can be a unique index if used meaningful

 ### Repositories

 All distinct collections have to have their own repository

-- Create at least one each of the following queries/operations in the project – those do not need to be all in one repository:
+- Create at least one each of the following queries/operations in the project, those do *not* need to be all in one repository:

-    – Insert
+  - Inser
-    – Update
+  - Update
-    – Delete
+  - Delete
-    – Filtered Query
+  - Filtered Query
-    – Aggregation Query
+  - Aggregation Query
-    – Join (lookup) Query
+  - Join (lookup) Query

 ### Client

 The client should be basic but functional

 - You may choose any frontend platform you like (even server generated)
 - You do not have to invest highly into design!
 - The client is to be technically sound enough that it can be treated as prototype for a ’proper’ client that would be created later on